Financial-Times/origami/README.md

 - [Contact](#contact)
 - [Licence](#licence)

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-forms`.

 ## Markup
 `o-forms` defines form elements as a combination of 'fields' and 'inputs'.
 At its core, a field holds the information about an input (such as a label) and the input itself.